THUYRan/THUYRan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I am Yiran HU(胡伊然).
+My name comes from an old Chinese Poem. 蒹葭苍苍，白露为霜。所谓伊人，在水一方。(Green, green the reed.
+Dew and frost gleam.
+Where’s she I need.
+Beyond the stream.)

 I am now a third year master student at Tsinghua University.
 My supervisors are Prof. Weixing Shen and Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
 Besides, I am also a research assistant in the University of Hong Kong, under the supervision of prof.Ben Kao.
 My major research interest is about Computational Law.
 In the future, I want to explore more interesting researches on computational social science, includes AI in education, AI in psychology...I am extremely interested in how to integrate domain knowledge in language models.

 I am looking for a PhD position in 2024fall.